exercism/website-copy/pages/mentoring_faqs.md

 ### How can I stop mentoring a track?
 If you'd like to stop mentoring a track please email us at mentors@exercism.io and let us know.

+### Why are tests marked as skipped?
+The tests are marked as skipped to encourage people to use TDD to do one at a time.
+When people submit their solution and you view it in the UI, you're seeing the original tests that the user was sent, not their final tests file.

 ###  Can I mentor another language?
 Yes!
 To mentor another language go to the "Configure your mentor settings" page via the main menu and select the languages you want to mentor.